sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A DVI previewer for the X Window System
+Short desc    : A DVI previewer for the X Window System
 URL          : http://tug.org/texlive/
-Лицензия     : MIT
+License      : MIT
-Описание     : The canonical previewer for use on Unix and other X-windows
+Descript     : The canonical previewer for use on Unix and other X-windows
              : based systems.
 ```